IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 where *A* gives us the curvature we're looking for, *B* gives us the direction that the line is pointing towards, and *C* gives us the position of the line based on how far away it is from the left side of the image (y = 0).

 #### Perspective Transform
 Now we know what we need, but how are we going to find it?
 We'll be using the *Perspective Transform*.
-A perspective transform maps the points in a given image to different, image points with a new perspective.
+A *Perspective Transform* maps the points in a given image to different, image points with a new perspective.
 <br/>

 It essentially warps the image by dragging points towards or away from the camera to change the apparent perspective.

 <br/>

-Why are we interested in doing a perspective transform?
+Why are we interested in doing a *Perspective Transform*?
 Because ultimately we want to measure the curvature of the lines, and to do that, we need to transform to a top-down view, that's when our lane lines will look parallel and we will be able to fit them with the formula above.

 <br/>